Creatonotos gangis: Description and life cycle

 Adults have white hindwings and brown forewings, each with a dark streak, and a wingspan of 4 cm.
 The abdomen is red or, more rarely, yellow.
 Males have four large, grey-colored coremata behind them, which can exceed the length of the abdomen when inflated.

-An adult male Creatonotos gangis moth with its coremata inflated.
+An adult male with its coremata inflated.
 This male has relatively short coremata.

 The eggs are yellow and round, and are laid in rows on the leaves of food plants.
-The caterpillars are brown hairy animals with a yellow stripe along the back, with a polyphagous diet, known as a minor pest which feeds on groundnuts, rice, ragi, sorghum, Pennisetum americanum, coffee, sweet potato, and lucerne crops.
+The caterpillars are brown hairy animals with a yellow stripe along the back, with a polyphagous diet, known as a minor pest which feeds on groundnuts, rice, ragi, sorghum, pearl millet, coffee, sweet potato, and lucerne crops.

 In The Fauna of British India, Including Ceylon and Burma: Moths Vol. II, the species (listed as C. interrupta) is described as follows:

 Antennae minutely ciliated in both sexes.
 Head, thorax and fore wing pale pinkish ochreous.
 Palpi and legs smoky black, the femora yellow; a broad dorsal band on thorax; abdomen crimson above, with dorsal and lateral series of black spots.
 Fore wing with a broad black fascia below median nervure; two black spots at end of cell, and a broad streak beyond the lower angle.
 Hind wing pale or dark fuscous; some specimens with a sub-marginal series of black spots.
 The variety continuatus has additional black streaks on the fore wing below the costa, in cell, above inner margin, and in the marginal interspaces, but all the intergrades occur.
 Larva black, sparsely clothes with long hairs; head marked with white; a yellow dorsal line with a series of orange spots on it; prolegs pale.